learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 # => NameError: undefined local variable or method `cute_animal' for main:Object
 ```

-Unlike Ruby, JavaScript will only defaulting variables to having a limited scope if you use the `var` keyword.
+Unlike Ruby, JavaScript will make a variable have local scope only if you use the keyword `var`.
 For instance:

 ```javascript
 function makeVariable() {